Ortus-Solutions/REST-over-STOMP/README.md

 This module includes as a dependency:
 * RabbitSDK for CFML - https://github.com/Ortus-Solutions/RabbitSDK/blob/master/README.md

 This module runs your Coldbox events inside of a "vacuum" which will not have any normal session scope.
 This is fine for a stateless API or a simple app, but will not work great if you have an application which is very tightly coupled to a session scope.
-The incoming requests will not have any cookies that you don't explicitly send and therefore can only authenticate the browser making the request if you send something along with the request to identity the user.
+You may need to refactor parts of your app or API to wrap an abstraction around these aspects.
+The incoming requests will also not have any cookies that you don't explicitly send and therefore can only authenticate the browser making the request if you send something along with the request to identity the user.
 Make sure you use a JWT or other secure token and don't just blindly trust what the browser sends you.

 ## Installation